bfrisbyh92/BlackJack/README.md

 #### **Unsolved Problems**

 Dealer doesn't automate decisions.
+I can go remove the dealer hit entirely and base those decisions on if the dealers current value is greater than 17 or less than 17.
+It was a mistake not doing that from the start.

-I didn't add the option for Aces to be 1 or 11 yet.
+I Have not cleaned up the code.
+I have not deleted unnecessary declarations, console.logs, and alerts.

-Have not cleaned up the code because I had an issue with the card images.
+No option for Aces to be 1 or 11 right now

 When you hit a blackjack/bust, that card image does not show up in your hand visually.
-It just resets hands and updates the score.
-A set timeout would work to fix it.
-Changing the order the functions are called could be a solution also.
+It just resets the hands and updates the score.
+A set timeout could work to fix it.
+Changing the order the functions are called could be a solution may fix it.

 #### **Major Hurdles**